jeonso0907/jeonso0907.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year M.S. in Computer Science and Engineering student at [The Ohio State University](https://cse.osu.edu/), advised by Prof. [Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao).
+My name is Sooyoung Jeon and I am a second year M.S. in Computer Science and Engineering student at [The Ohio State University](https://cse.osu.edu/), advised by Prof. [Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao).
 I am broadly interested in Computer Vision